DAVID H. KRAMER

 Privacy & Data Security

-David Kramer is a partner at Wilson Sonsini Goodrich & Rosati, where he specializes in Internet and copyright litigation.
+David Kramer is a partner at Wilson Sonsini Goodrich & Rosati, where he specializes in Internet Strategy & Litigation.
 David regularly provides clients with guidance on cutting-edge strategies and novel theories of liability.
 He currently represents Dropbox, Google, Square, and Twitter, among many other clients.
 In addition to his client work, David is a member of the firm's board of directors.